top of page

 Cleanup Journey

 The Himalayan Cleanup - a day to show our love for the mountains.
-This simple idea that took shape in 2018 grew to become one of the biggest campaigns that our mighty mountains witnessed.
+This simple idea that took shape in 2018 has grown to become one of the biggest campaigns that our mighty mountains have witnessed.
 The idea was simple, but it was powerful too.
 It was not just a regular cleanup.
 We wanted to understand what was in our waste, and who were the top polluters of the mountains.

 An open call for participating in THC had more than 250+ organisations and institutions from across the mountains joining in to clean up sites in their own areas.
 From Jammu and Kashmir to Sikkim to Arunachal Pradesh, around 15000 people came together to show their concern and love for the mountains.
 It also showed how the plastic pollution was a crisis across the mountain states.